OSVTAC/OSVTAC.github.io/meetings/2017-11-16/minutes.md

 some of the discussion items that were dealt with, including a report from both BOPEC and Slalom, and a memo from Travis County explaining why they are not going forward with open source.
-He also mentioned that he submitted a proposal to speak at Libre Planet’s March conference.
+He also mentioned that he submitted a proposal to speak at LibrePlanet’s March conference.
 Lastly, he said he heard that Concord, New Hampshire had used the Prime III system for a local election.

-Member Wasserman raised the idea of Member Kattouw doing his presentation at a smaller conference as a “practice run” and mentioned Scale (which will be held in Pasadena before the LibrePlanet conference).
+Member Wasserman raised the idea of Member Kattouw doing his presentation at a smaller conference as a “practice run” and mentioned SCALE (which will be held in Pasadena before the LibrePlanet conference).